seattletimes/diaz-pitching/src/diaz/diaz.md

 Sound familiar?

-Kyle Seager stood at third base watching it all unfold.

-“I don’t remember ever seeing him throw before that, but you certainly remembered afterward,” he said.

-Cishek and the rest of the bullpen watched intently.

-“You are thinking, ‘OK kid, just try and throw strikes,’” he said.
-“And then all of the sudden he’s throwing 100 mph, blowing the doors off everyone and painting with that fastball.
-And you are like: ‘Holy cow, what is going on?
-This is crazy.’”

 Diaz worked a scoreless inning and left to a standing ovation from the crowd of just over 15,000 in attendance.

 “After that first game, (manager Scott Servais) looked at me, he goes, ‘You know, it’s a matter of weeks until this guy’s closing,’” Dipoto said, “because it had that kind of feel to it.”